 The skin below the eyes contains fat, and proteins like collagen which act as paddings.
 There are also blood vessels in this area.

 There is a gradual loss of fat and collagen with age.
-This causes the under-eye skin to become thin and loose, making the blood vessels more prominent, and the area appearing dark.
-The lower eyelids also begin to sag with age, casting a dark shadow on the under-eye area.
+This causes the under-eye skin to become thin and loose, making the blood vessels more prominent, and the area appear dark so-called dark circles.
+The lower eyelids begin to sag with age, casting a dark shadow on the under-eye area.
 Aging also causes increased oxidative damage, less effective skin repair, and more pigment (melanin) production.

-The weakening of the blood vessel walls causes them to dilate, with slowing down and stagnation of blood flow.
-This increases the break-down of the blood pigment hemoglobin which leads to a more darkened appearance of blood vessels.
-Both the weakening of the blood vessel walls and the slowing of blood flow cause leakage of fluid into the surrounding loose area forming under-eye bags, in addition to the dark circles.
+The weakening of the blood vessel walls causes them to dilate, leading to slowing down and stagnation of blood flow.
+This firstly increases the break-down of the blood pigment hemoglobin which leads to a more darkened appearance of blood vessels.
+Secondly it causes leakage of fluid into the surrounding loose area forming under-eye bags, in addition to the dark circles.

 Increased Screen Time

 The heat from staring at gadget screens causes dryness of the eyes and skin, and dilation of the blood vessels under the eye.
 This is accompanied by reduced oxygen in the under-eye blood vessels, and more stagnation of blood flow.

 Blue light from gadgets especially when used increasingly post dusk, causes disturbance in the circadian rhythm (normal sleep-wake cycle of the body).
 This increases pigment formation, while decreasing the natural night-time skin regenerative and repair process, thereby leading to the formation of dark circles.

 Lack of sleep and increased stress also increase oxidative damage, increase heat and blood vessel dilation and decrease blood oxygenation and flow.
 Sleep is an important time for efficient skin repair.